FRUITAL INVESTMENT GROUP AND WEALTH MANAGEMENT -

 Bond Funds...

-Bond funds invest primarily in bonds or other types of debt securities.
-They generally have higher risks than money market funds, largely because they typically pursue strategies aimed at producing higher yields.
+because they typically pursue strategies aimed at producing higher yields.
 Unlike money market funds.

 --------------